 Latest figures suggest UK motorists drive an average of 142 miles per week so no need for daily top-ups.

 Many electric vehicle owners take advantage of being able to charge up at home but for those without access to a home charger the infrastructure is growing at an incredible rate.

-The upfront cost of an electric vehicle may still be higher than a petrol or diesel car but the long term savings are where things really tip the balance in the favour of an electric car or van.
-These vehicles are also becoming cheaper and second hand models are also appearing for sale now, putting them within the financial range of many more people.
+The upfront cost of an electric car is still higher than a petrol or diesel car but the long term savings are where things really tip the balance in the favour of an electric car.
+These cars are also becoming cheaper and second hand models are also appearing on the market now putting these cars within the financial range of many more people.

 We look at your typical driving week and advise on which models will fit in with the mileage you cover – just like choosing a traditional car there will be a variety of options for you to consider.